Beyond the Estimate: How to find a reputable Roofing Contractor

 4. Ask These 5 Essential Questions

-When you meet for an estimate, treat it like a job interview.
+When I meet for an estimate, I treat it like a job interview.
 A reputable pro will be happy to answer:

 "Who will be on-site supervising the project?"
-You want to know there is a designated point of contact, not just a crew left on their own.
+I want to know there is a designated point of contact, not just a crew left on their own.

 "Will you perform a full tear-off?"
 Unless required by budget constraints, a full tear-off is almost always better than a "nail-over," as it allows the contractor to inspect the wooden decking for rot.